Welcome to today's edition of the Rush 24-7 podcast.

 When?

-Well, I misjudged you then, because I hear a person, a well-educated man on the radio, who is cavalierly advancing the use of submarine-based multiple entry vehicles.
+Well, I misjudged you then because I hear a person, a well-educated man on the radio who is cavalierly advancing the use of submarine-based multiple entry vehicles.

-No, I'm gonna let you go.
+Well, wait, I'm going to let you go.

-I'm gonna let you go.
+I'm going to let you go.

-I said later on, I said, Well, it may not be time for that, but we should recognize that we have this power.
+I said later on, I said, well, it may not be time for that, but we should recognize that we have this power.

-But you that's what you advocate is a possible solution to Iran building a nuclear weapon that we should incinerate, and you uh you know that that will happen, hundreds of thousands of people, if not millions of people.
+But that's what you advocate is a possible solution to Iran building a nuclear weapon, that we should incinerate, and you know that that will happen.

-That's what you say is a a response.
+That's what you say is a response.

 Of course he was.

-So I want it I want to understand the concept.
+So I want to understand the concept.

-Why would the people of Iran ever trust like want to affiliate with the United States of America?
+Why would the people of Iran ever trust, like, want to affiliate with the United States of America?

-No, no, no, wait, wait, wait, you got some.
+No, no, no, wait, wait, wait.

 All I want them to do is to fear us if they act nasty with us.

-Well, I ask you, if you're a country where the great superpower of the planet for the last century allowed, pushed, advocated, supported, a brutal dictator in your country, why wouldn't you as a people of that country believe that that will never happen again, and the only way that we will never allow that to happen again is if we get the most sophisticated destructive weapon on the planet?
+Well, I ask you, if you're a country where the great superpower of the planet for the last century allowed, pushed, advocated, supported a brutal dictator in your country, why wouldn't you as a people of that country believe that that will never happen again, and the only way that we will never allow that to happen again is if we get the most sophisticated destructive weapon on the planet?

 Why isn't that a reasonable concept?

-Well, I don't think it's a re I don't think it's unreasonable.
+Well, I don't think it's unreasonable.

 I ask you another question.

-No, because this is this is give and take.
+Wait, Let me ask you a question because this is give and take.

-I mean, if as I said in my remarks, if Iran gets a nuclear weapon, it won't be long before terrorists will have those nuclear weapons, and how would you like to see one going off in Los Angeles?
+Okay, now, would you be satisfied, I mean, if, as I said in my remarks, if Iran gets a nuclear weapon, it won't be long before terrorists will have those nuclear weapons.

-Right now, Dr. Williams, in the east, the western part of Pakistan is where we know, we believe the people who hit our country on 9-11 are in Pakistan right now, one heartbeat away from probably nine to twenty fully developed nuclear weapons are those people.
+Right now, Dr. Williams, in the east, the western part of Pakistan, is where we know, we believe the people who hit our country on 9-11 are.

 They are protected in that country.